wonsunahn/CS1622_Fall2024/syllabus.md

 **Homeworks**: There are two written homeworks that prepare you for the two exams.

 **Participation**:  TopHat attendance will be taken every day.
-Both in-class and out-of-class participation will be taken into consideration.
-Please let me know in advance if you are going to miss a class.
+Also, there will be TopHat questions asked during class to check that you have been paying attention.
+I will also be monitoring your contribution to in-class and out-of-class discussions.

 ## Grading